wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 2. Clone the repository: `git clone https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool.git`
 3. Navigate to the newly installed folder: `cd ReCiter-PubMed-Retrieval-Tool`
 4. Use Maven to build the project: `mvn clean install -Dmaven.test.skip=true`
 5. Set the API key.
-(See Configuring the API key below)
+(See "Obtaining an API key" below)
 - Option #1: Command line
   - Enter `export PUBMED_API_KEY=[enter your API key here]`
+- Option #2: Enter as an environment variable AWS itself.
+If you are deploying to an AWS instance, [add the environment variable](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console) in the Elastic Beanstalk configuration section.
-- Option #2: In Eclipse application
+- Option #3: In Eclipse application
   - Open Eclipse
   - Right-click on Application.java found here: ReCiter-PubMed-Retrieval-Tool --> src/main/java --> reciter --> Application.java
   - Click on "Run As..." --> "Run Configurations..."